david-jonsson/kattis/README.md

 # noll-tv-er
 My solution to Núll og tveir, which wont get accepted since it works on integers.
 Since this problem deals with number up to 10^50 we need to work with strings or big ints (which there are none of in c++) to solve the whole set of problems.
 But I didnt realise that until I already implemented the algorithm.
-But I liked my solution so I will post it here:
+Anyway, I liked my solution so I will post it here:

 ```c++
 #include <iostream>